 Rowing is the perfect sport for people who want to get a full body workout but hate going to the gym.
 It is low impact and sculling involves little twisting, so it is easy on the body.

-Over the course of 4 weeks in either June or July, we will teach you the basics of rowing.
+Over the course of 5 weeks, we will teach you the basics of rowing.
 Having completed Learn to Row, a natural followup would be to participate in Adult Recreational Rowing.

 Rowers have to carry their share of a rowing shell.
 This can involve lifting a weight of up to 50 lbs.